Folic acid and Pregnancy

 You do not take one with folic acid.

-I formulated Optimal Prenatal which uses two natural forms of folate:
+I formulated a prenatal which uses two natural forms of folate:

 - Calcium folinate (aka folinic acid): supports DNA base production